 3. Non-Tarnish Silver

-But despite being commonly marketed as non-tarnish silver, a truly tarnish-proof silver alloy has yet to be developed.
-Thus, the non-tarnish silver available today would be more correctly described as tarnish resistant.
+However, despite being commonly marketed as non-tarnish silver, a truly tarnish-proof silver alloy has yet to be developed.
+The non-tarnish silver available today would be more correctly described as tarnish-resistant.

 Modern non-tarnish alloys include: